research-Testing999/antlr4/doc/releasing-antlr.md

 ### CSharp

-Now we have [appveyor create artifact](https://ci.appveyor.com/project/parrt/antlr4/build/artifacts).
-Go to [nuget](https://www.nuget.org/packages/manage/upload) to upload the `.nupkg`.

-### Publishing to Nuget from Windows
+*Publishing to Nuget from Windows*

 **Install the pre-requisites**